 Kerastase is a high-end, French shampoo brand.
 Also, it is a sub-brand of the L’Oreal group of cosmetics.
 The brand sells most of its products in Europe and Asia.
 Kerastase products include a volumizing shampoo for fine hair and cleansing & re-balancing shampoo.

 Sunsilk shampoos are popular in Asia, South America, Latin America, and the Middle East.
-This British brand is fully owned by Unilever.
+Unilever wholly owns this British brand.
 It retails in other names like Seda and Elidor, depending on the locations.
 Some Sunsilk shampoos include purple shampoo and black radiant shampoo.

 Other Posts You Might Like